 Section 5.
 Alumni members shall be those members who have completed the year of active membership as defined by the bylaws.
 Alumni members of local or national organizations which have been installed as Lambda Sigma Society chapters shall be alumni members.

 Section 6.
 Honorary members may be elected to membership in a manner provided by the national and local bylaws.

 Section 7.
 Members may be dismissed if they fail to comply with Lambda Sigma Society standards and obligations.
 Procedures for this action shall be set forth in the national and local bylaws.

 Section 1.
 The executive power of this organization shall be vested in the National Executive Board, which shall consist of the national officers, two student representatives, three administrative or faculty advisors, and additional appointed members as needed for the efficient operation of the society.

 Section 3.
-A treasurer and an executive secretary shall be appointed by the National Executive Board biennially.
+An executive secretary, the treasurer, and the conference and meeting coordinator shall be appointed by the National Executive Board.
 They shall serve as national officers.

 Section 4.
-One student representative shall be elected for a two-year term by the student delegates at each National Presidents Conference.
+One student representative shall be elected for a two-year term by the student delegates at each National Presidents’ Leadership Conference.

 Section 5.
-Three administrative or faculty advisors from institutions at which there are member chapters shall be appointed by the national officers to serve terms not to exceed six years.
+Three administrative or faculty advisors from institutions at which there are member chapters shall be appointed by the National Executive Board to serve terms not to exceed six years.